-Make-up Work Policy: Students have the number of days to make-up work equal to the number of days absent up to one week for cleared absences.
-If the student is absent on the day of a test or the day an assignment is due, he/she may be required to make-up the test or turn in the assignment on the day of return.
-If the student is absent for more than one week, the parent or student should contact the Counseling Office, 657-2171, extension 21002, to arrange for home assignments.
-It is the student's responsibility to communicate with the teacher to determine what assignments need to be made-up.
+Make-up Work Policy:

+Students have the number of days to make-up work equal to the number of days absent (up to one week) for cleared absences.
+If the student is absent on the day of a test or the day an assignment is due, he/she may be required to make up the test or turn in the assignment on the day of return.
+It is the student's responsibility to communicate with the teacher to determine what assignments need to be made- up.
 Work not made up by the student within the make-up period may not receive credit.
 If a student is truant, any make-up work may not receive credit.